gozdi29/Portfolio/Named Entity Recognition/README.md

 Welcome!

-In this project I fine-tuned two Transformers-based models to do Named Entity Recognition.
-NER is a task that classifies each word as one of several named entities.
-I used Huggingface's Transformers library which offers easy to use implementations of modern Transformers-based models.

-I had 2 goals doing this project.
-First one was to show my ability of using Transformers library for finetuning pre-trained models on NER task.
-Second one was to compare DeBERTAv3 xSmall results to RoBERTa Base results.
-In DeBERTAv3 authors say that their xSmall model, which has only 22M backbone parameters, can outperform
-RoBERTA base, which has 86M backbone parameters, on some taska.
-I wanted to see if DeBERTav3 can also outperform RoBERTa on a dataset I chose.
+Named entity recognition is a task that classifies each word as one of several named entities.
+Modern NLP world is dominated by Transformer based models which are a specific type of neural network architecture.
+I used Huggingface's Transformers library that offers pre-trained implementations of state of the art models.
+Besides showing my ability to fine-tune a model for NER task I wanted to test if DeBERTAv3 xSmall with a backbone of only 22M parameters can outperform RoBERTa base which has 86M backone parameters.
+I've chosen these specific models because in DeBERTav3 paper autors claim that xSmall variant of their model can outperform RoBERTa base variant on some tasks.
+I tracked my experiments with Weights&Biases which allowed me to do a comprehensive comparison of metrics they achieved and also their performance during training.
+Thanks to Huggingface, inference API is avaliable here https://huggingface.co/Gozdi/roberta-base-finetuned-ner